ANIM 103, 3D Art I, 3 Units

 CINE 275, History of Television and Digital Media, 3 Units

 An in-depth look at the history and operations of electronic media, including television, cable and the streaming services of the Internet.
 The technological basis of each medium will be explored as well as the aesthetic opportunities and limitations.
 Programming and business structures of advertising, pay-per-view, and public broadcasting will be examined.
 1st & 14th Amendment considerations-issues surrounding the freedom of expression/press as well as responsibilities-will form topics for debate/discussion.
 In the light of "narrative theology" both televisual stories and scriptural stories will be examined, not so much for "the rules they give" but rather for what they reveal about the human condition and the possibilities of redemption.
-Meets the General Education Requirement: Humanities: Fine Arts.
+Meets the APU Core: Humanities: Fine Arts general education requirement.

 CINE 280, Writing the Short Screenplay, 3 Units